tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 To put it nicely, the CVSS formula was pulled from where the sun doesn&#39;t shine.
 There was never any solid empirical rational provided for the structure of the formula or for the constant values of the formula weights.
 The paper calls for a complete overhaul in the formula and goes over an effective approach to do so.

+Here's what Art Manion had to say about the formula in an <a href="https://searchsecurity.techtarget.com/news/252458370/CERT-CCs-Art-Manion-says-CVSS-scoring-needs-to-be-replaced"> interview</a>: “The math is sort of tortuous.
+There wasn't a lot of transparency on that process.
+I'm on the SIG, so I actually know a little bit about what happened, but no one else really does.
+We didn't even write it down that well internally, so it's hard to tell.”
+Who would of thought CVSS would be such technical debt.

 ## Likelihood